plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 ---
 layout: post
-title: How to use UTM parameters to track your campaigns and understand where the dark traffic is coming from
+title: How to use UTM parameters to track your campaigns and understand the dark traffic
 description: Plausible Analytics has full UTM tags support out-of-the-box to help you track your marketing campaigns with a fast and easy to understand dashboard.